molzri3/NorthHackingDays/MISC/Solo Leveling/README.md

-in this challenge the main idea is noticing the reading of input byte by byte wich helps to do a bruteforce attack . byte by byte attack :
+# Description
+9etra 9etra ye7mel lwad , if you did understand this quote you will solve this challenge .

+files to upload : challenge.py

+# Byte-by-Byte Filename Brute Force Exploit

+## Overview

+This script exploits a vulnerability where the target system reads input byte by byte, allowing a brute-force attack to determine a valid filename character by character.
+Once the filename is identified, the script retrieves and prints the file's content.

+## How It Works

+### Brute-Force Filename:

+Tries all possible characters (a-z, 0-9, ._-).

-- if the character sent is valid it wait for the next character .
+If a character is valid, the system waits for the next input.

-- else it's invalid input .
+If a character is invalid, an error response is received.

+This behavior allows step-by-step reconstruction of the filename.

+### Retrieve File Content:

-you can see the solution.py you will understand how to impliment the attack.
+Sends the full filename to the server.

+Receives and prints the file contents.